Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 \hline
 \end{tabular}

 TABLE V. List of acquired images and the associated applied imaging technique.
-In [19], the first image was illuminated by a 80 µs pulse.
+In [19], the first image was illuminated by an 80 µs pulse.
 The second (reference) exposure was taken 50 ms later, after the atoms have moved out of the CCD field of view.
 Note that the 2nd exposure is only needed for comparison to the conventional method and is in no way used in the DNN technique.
 Images were recorded with a 14-bit CCD camera.

 The two observables of interest, the atom number N and temperature T, are controlled by the final trap depth of the ramp and extracted from the momentum distribution.
 The distinct difference in expansion dynamics between a quantum versus thermal gas is seen in the resulting BEC signature (bimodal) density distribution (see §III B) after TOF expansion.
 For [19], the OD images are fitted with [57]